Mediation Coaching & Consulting in Massachusetts

 - Provide the client with behavioral coaching that focuses on helping the client understand the mediation process, the mediator’s role, and best practices for negotiating, advocating for oneself and reacting to the words and actions of the other spouse.

 - Provide the client with specific legal advice regarding the issues addressed in mediation, including child custody, child support and alimony, the division of marital assets and other family law issues being addressed.

-We recognize Mediation Coaching clients must ultimately advocate for themselves within a mediation.
+At Lynch & Owens, we recognize Mediation Coaching clients must ultimately advocate for themselves within a mediation.
 Part of our jobs as coaches is to identify the skills and limitations of the client, so we can customize a strategy that best fits the needs of the individual client.
 Through role-playing and skill-building, we help clients develop the skills needed for a successful mediation.
 At the same time, we help clients achieve better long-term outcomes by analyzing their legal position and determining what constitutes a fair and equitable agreement under the facts of their case.

 Seeking a Massachusetts Mediation Coach?
 Please give us a call at (781) 253-2049.
 We will consult with you and evaluate your potential claim after you call to schedule a consultation.

 What happens if we cannot reach an agreement ...

 Why is divorce mediation better than litigation?

 How do financial experts assist in divorce mediati ...

 What are the differences between mediation and lit ...